madpuppet/Mad64/readme.txt

 F5             Toggle emulation auto-run on/off
-CTRL-F5        Reset and Start emulation auto-run CTRL-SHIFT-F5  Load PRG file in Vice (use settings file to set up path to VICE)
+CTRL-F5        Reset and Start emulation auto-run CTRL-SHIFT-F5  Load PRG file in Vice (use settings file to set up path to VICE) F6             Hard Reset c64.
+Does not start emulation or take focus.
+You should follow with F5 and click on emulator window to capture input.

 F10            Step to next 6502 instruction
 SHIFT-F10      Step to start of next vic rasterline